 Anna trained on the opera course at the Guildhall School of Music and Drama and graduated with distinction.
-Anna read Music at Queens’ College, Cambridge and graduated with a double first honours degree in 2010.
+Before that Anna read Music at Queens’ College, Cambridge and graduated with a double first honours degree in 2010.
 Anna is grateful for the generous support she received while studying from John and Jo Padfield, Serena Fenwick, the Leverhulme Trust and the Worshipful Company of Weavers.